altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ### Why do I read

 Like most decent accomplishments, wisdom doesn't arise overnight.
 As you can predict, another trait of the names mentioned is reading.
 They are quite skilled at learning and making use of the things they capture along the way.
-Combined with many other ingredients, they eventually become more qualified and improve the [execution factor](/tags/execution-factor) while building things.
+Combined with many other ingredients, they eventually become more qualified and improve the [execution factor](/tags/execution-factor).

-As a start, I took several topics I want to get better at and use reconnaissance along the way.
+As a start, I took several topics to get better and use reconnaissance along the way.

-- **Self-help/productivity:** It helps to keep the lights on.
+- **Self-help/productivity:** helps to keep the lights on.
-- **Product/service design:** I enjoy building things to solve people's problems, but need to understand them first.
+- **Creativity:** to build things and solve problems of people like me.
-- **Software engineering:** It's a great form of leverage, also how I get paid.
-Someone needs to make money to buy those books.
+- **Product/service design:** need to understand both people and problems.
-- **Creativity:** I like playing around with processes and optimizing stuff.
+- **Software engineering:** it's a great form of leverage and absorbs all the points above.

-Then I tried to read every day and take notes during the past two years, with a roughly 60% success rate.
-That made me finish around 50 books and learn many things, which I attempted to implement the learnings in my way of living.
+During the past two years, I tried to read every day and take notes with a roughly 60% success rate.
+That made me finish around 50 books and learn many things, which I attempted to implement in my way of living.
 Some worked very well; many I haven't figured out how to use.

-I'm at the very beginning, and feeling like there won't be any spot for me to say _"halfway there."_ No matter what, I rejoice in the process.
+I'm still at the very beginning, and feeling like there won't be any spot for me to say _"halfway there."_ No matter what, I rejoice in the process.
 It is much more pleasant than playing 300 games of League of Legends and losing half of them to a bunch of 12-year-olds.

 I reckon the existence of more people like me, and a good nudge to get out of bed is to find a way to help them solve their problems.